The use of lead water pipes was banned in the 1970s because of health risks, however properties built before then may still contain lead pipework.

 - Contact the water company for information about lead in the water supply zone

-- The cost of removing lead pipes could be used in price negotiations
+- The cost of replacing lead pipes could be used in price negotiations

 It’s worth noting that if you do have lead water pipes, and you have a leak for which you claim your insurance company is only obliged to repair the existing pipe, not to replace the lead pipe for a more modern polyethylene version.